Nebraska Personal Injury Statute of Limitations

 - Faulty products: four years.

 - Medical malpractice: two years from the malpractice or one year from discovery.

 - Tort claim against the government: two years.

 For the most part, if you miss your statute of limitations in Nebraska, the civil courts will refuse to hear your personal injury claim.
 The courts take deadlines seriously and will typically bar a plaintiff who files late from recovery.
 An exception may apply to your specific case, however, so always speak to an attorney before assuming you have missed your chance to file.
 Some cases have shorter or longer deadlines than the general statute of limitations.

 One exception to the personal injury statute of limitations is the discovery rule.
 Under this rule, if a plaintiff in Nebraska does not discover he or she has injuries until a date after that of the actual tort or cause of action, the plaintiff will have four years from the date of discovery to file.
 This could extend your deadline, depending on your case.
 Some cases also have tolling provisions if the victim is a minor or if the defendant is facing criminal charges for his or her tort.

 Knowing how much time you have to file can help you understand whether you still have the right to bring a claim.
 Do not make the mistake of filing late and losing your right to recover financial compensation.
 Act quickly after an accident in Nebraska.
-Contact a personal injury lawyer immediately to begin a claim or lawsuit.
+Contact an Omaha personal injury lawyer immediately to begin a claim or lawsuit.
 A lawyer can help you understand Nebraska’s statute of limitations for your particular case, as well as keep to your deadline for a valid claim to damages.